niteshsh34/DE_Internship_CEI/Final_Project_FMCG/Readme.md

 ------------------------------------------------------------------------

 # Step 1: Configure AWS S3
 Create an S3 bucket for the project.
-The example project uses:
+The project uses:
 ``` text
 s3://de-project-fmcg/
 ```